threader/PC-Tuning/docs/building.md

 - Download the updates from the [microsoft update catalog](https://www.catalog.update.microsoft.com/Home.aspx) by searching for the KB identifier.
 Place the updates somewhere easily accessible such as ``C:\updates``

-- Integrate the updates into the mounted image with the command below.
+- Integrate the updates into the mounted ISO with the command below.
 The servicing stack must be installed before installing the cumulative updates

     ```bat
     DISM /Image:"%MOUNT_DIR%" /Add-Package /PackagePath=<path\to\update>